ryanbugden/Eyeliner/README.md

 ### What it looks at:
 * On-curve points
 * Anchors
-* The prospective on-curve point(s) while using slice tool
+* The prospective on-curve point(s) while using Slice Tool
 * Components (if they were to be decomposed)

 ### What it checks those things against: